 The Power of Empathy and Action

-After this election, I need that message and I am sure I am not alone.
-I woke up the morning after to find over 100 messages in my inbox and via text with such a tone of despair.
+I woke up the morning after the election to find over 100 messages in my inbox and via text with such a tone of despair.
 We had all worked hard, but so much more work remains.

 I started to respond, one by one, to the messages reminding everyone that they have PERMISSION to feel this way.
 It is okay to cry.
 To be sad.
 Disappointed.
 Tired.
 And in order to not add a secondary layer of emotion to everything we’re feeling— namely, guilt—we all have permission to pause, to reset, to breathe.